Seed Grants from the Institute of Diversity Science

 - Project team members must come from at least two different departments at UMass, and ideally (but not required) from different colleges/schools on campus.
 Team members may also include community partners.
 The emphasis of the project should be on building multidisciplinary connections.
 Both new teams of individuals who have not collaborated previously as well as pre-existing teams that have had prior collaborations are eligible for this seed grant, as long as the proposed project is new and not funded by another source.

-- The PI must be a faculty member at UMass Amherst; graduate students may serve as co-PIs.
+- The PI must be a faculty member at UMass Amherst; graduate students, postdocs, faculty at the Five Colleges, and community members may be co-PIs.

 - Proposed projects may involve new data collection or secondary analyses of existing datasets.